ChiSamurai/pds/docs/first-steps/getting-started.md

 typing inside a template or searching for potential integrations somewhere else.
 An overview however can be found in the [components](/components) section.
 Most of the components also feature a highly customizable dependency injection structure.
-Make sure to check out the independent guides about the different key concepts and configurable interfaces.
+Make sure to check out the independent docs about the different key concepts and configurable interfaces.

 ## CSS